Emarald64/gravity-switcher/readme.md

 Tileset from https://kenney.nl/assets/1-bit-platformer-pack

+Sound Affects made with sfxr

 Made with the Godot Engine

 ## To play:

-Run the web version or download the desktop buils from the game's page on [itch.io](https://xanderath.itch.io/)
+Run the web version or download the desktop buils from the game's page on [itch.io](https://xanderath.itch.io/gravity-switcher)

 or